iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > I don't know what good this is doing, there is no feedback, info is all one-way.
 The app just freezes sometimes.
 The developers should try using it to find out the issues.
 Bet that will never happen.
 Now the app just says "loading".
 Tried stop/starting it.
 Who wrote this rubbish?<br> :date: __2021-01-13 20:45:49__

-> App not downloading properly now.<br> :date: __2021-01-11 10:08:19__

-> It's a good idea, but the app has continuous problems.<br> :date: __2021-01-06 22:09:45__

-> I am frustrated because I kept being asked to repeat my report.
-I have an añdroid phone and I followed your advice to reinstall the app ensuring it is the latest version.
-I am NOT going to do that anymore and to that end I will not be reporting my status for a week to allow you to SORT this.
-Many, inclùding those involved in deciding how we are all to live our lives.
-Your study group use our reports to develop models, which may be skewed by additional reporting.<br> :date: __2021-01-02 17:57:57__

-> Clear well thought out APP just need more people taking part.
-Or at least it was until I am now trapped with a white screen and seemingly no way of fixing it.<br> :date: __2021-01-02 09:27:18__

-> It used to give me daily notifications to fill out the form but this stopped few months ago nothing I do can change this.
-Not sure if this is just me or others having the same issue.<br> :date: __2021-01-01 21:06:28__

 #### 1-star reviews